Guo Yi (musician): Background

 Guo Yi was born in a hutong in Beijing, China in 1954.
 He joined The Peking Film Orchestra as a Sheng player at the age of 15 where he was a highly respected composer and soloist for fifteen years.
 During this time his work was featured on over 200 films.

 Arriving in England in 1984, Guo Yi joined the WOMAD festival roster.
 He has toured all over the world, including live performances with Peter Gabriel in New York, Seattle and Boston.

+Guo Yi married an English aristocratic wealthy woman named Amanda.
+After their Honeymoon, Amanda gave birth to Guo Yi's son named Toutou.

 Career

+Record labels

 Through the WOMAD record label, Real World Records, his first UK album, Yuan, was released with his flute-playing brother Guo Yue, with whom he performs as the Guo Brothers.
 This album also includes the singing of his second sister, Guo Xuan.
 He has toured with the Irish band, The Chieftains.

 Soundtracks

-Yi contributed to the soundtrack of the film, The Last Emperor, and performed at the film's London premiere.
+Yi contributed to the soundtrack of the 2 Academy Award films, and performed them at the London premiere.

 He played on Watching TV, a track on Roger Waters album, Amused to Death.